huggingface/blog/text-to-webapp.md

 ### By using an API

 Today, various cloud providers propose commercial APIs to use language models.
+Here is the current Hugging Face offering:

-Hugging Face offers a free [Inference API](https://huggingface.co/docs/api-inference/index) to allow anyone to use small to medium-sized models from the community.
+The free [Inference API](https://huggingface.co/docs/api-inference/index) to allow anyone to use small to medium-sized models from the community.

-We also have an [Inference Endpoints API](https://huggingface.co/inference-endpoints) for those who require larger models or custom inference code.
+The more advanced and production-ready [Inference Endpoints API](https://huggingface.co/inference-endpoints) for those who require larger models or custom inference code.

 These two APIs can be used from Node using the [Hugging Face Inference API library](https://www.npmjs.com/package/@huggingface/inference) on NPM.